 Reading dissertations and project studies is an important part of preparing for your capstone.
 The more you read the research output of other doctoral students, the better prepared you will be for your own capstone journey.

 ScholarWorks houses Walden dissertations, Walden journals, and publications by Walden faculty.
 Investigate the impressive scholarly and creative output of the Walden University community

-If you are curious about the different research methods that you might use in your capstone, the Center for Research Quality offers some research methods tutorials to give you a broad overview of some potential options.
+If you are curious about the different research methods that you might use in your capstone, the Office of Research and Doctoral Services offers some research methods tutorials to give you a broad overview of some potential options.